ahuggel/SwissRailwayClock/docs/README.md

 - Create one or more icons for the new indicator and add them to the Icons font.

 In `source-{amoled,modern}/Config.mc`
 - Add the new symbol to the `Config._options` arrays for the four complications.
-(Complications 1 and 2 are for indicators with up to 5 digits, the other two only have space for up to 4 digits.)
+(Complications 1 and 2 are for indicators with up to 5 digits, the other two only have space for up to 4 digits);
 - Add a check to `Config._hasCapability` if the new indicator is not available on all supported devices.

 In `source/Indicators.mc`